 On the other hand, various technologies broadly fit this description.
 Chatbots, search engines and digital humans all technically provide virtual assistance – are they all virtual assistants?
 Not quite, so let’s clarify what we mean by ‘virtual assistants’, as well as look at some examples, explore the pros and cons and think about what the future holds for such technologies.

 Intelligent virtual assistants, or intelligent personal assistants as they’re sometimes known, are conversational AI-driven programs that can understand natural language and complete tasks based on your spoken commands.
 Whether it’s to search for information, set reminders, schedule events or order a pizza, we’re relying more and more on these technologies to organise our lives.

 And if you think these devices are somewhat prevalent now, they’re just getting started.
-Research from OC&C shows that by next year (2022), shopping through voice devices will transact $40 billion, growing from $2 billion in 2018.
+Research from OC&C shows that by voice devices managed $40 billion in shopping transactions last year, growing from $2 billion in 2018.

 The terms virtual assistant and chatbot are sometimes used interchangeably, but most people – us included – believe there is an important distinction between the two.
 Chatbots communicate mostly through text; virtual assistants are often voice-activated.
 In fact, they’re often called voice assistants to avoid this confusion.

 But there’s a world of difference between basic virtual assistants, which are little more than command and control systems (“lights on”/”lights off”), and the most sophisticated platforms that can contextualise conversations.